Angelica and Medoro

 Angelica and Medoro was a popular subject for Romantic painters, composers and writers from the 16th until the 19th century.
-Angelica and Medoro are two characters from the 16th-century Italian epic Orlando Furioso by Ludovico Ariosto.
+Angelica and Medoro are two characters from the 16th-century Italian epic Orlando Furioso by Ludovico Ariosto; itself a continuation of the story told in the earlier epic poem Orlando Innamorato by Matteo Maria Boiardo.
+Both Boiardo and Ariosto's poems were inspired by the French medieval literature known as the Matter of France.
+The character of Angelica was a fictional creation by Boiardo, whose story was continued by Ariosto.
+The character of Medoro was invented by Ariosto, and was not found in Boiardo's poem.

 Angelica was an Asian princess at the court of Charlemagne who fell in love with the Saracen knight Medoro, and eloped with him to China.
 While in the original work Orlando was the main character, many adaptations focused purely or mainly on the love between Angelica and Medoro, with the favourite scenes in paintings being Angelica nursing Medoro, and Angelica carving their names into a tree, a scene which was the theme of at least 25 paintings between 1577 and 1825.

+According to Grove Music Online, more than 50 operas featuring the characters Angelica and Medoro were created during the 17th, 18th and 19th centuries.
+Common titles of opera libretti with these characters that were set by more than one composer include: Angelica e Medoro, Orlando furioso, Orlando, Roland, Orlando paladino and Le pazzie di Orlando.
+The faithfulness of the various opera adaptations to the original epic poems by Boiardo and Ariosto varied.